Title: Associate Dean, Jurisprudence and Social Policy Program; Stefan A. Riesenfeld Professor of Law; Professor of Sociology

 FSU Contact: Jasmine Frazier

-Before coming to Berkeley Law and the Jurisprudence and Social Policy (JSP) program, Calvin Morrill was professor of sociology, business, and criminology, law & society at the University of California, Irvine, where he was also chair of the Sociology Department and co-director of the Center for Organizational Research.
+Before coming to Berkeley Law and the Jurisprudence and Social Policy (JSP) program, Calvin Morrill was professor of sociology, business, and criminology, law & society at the University of California, Irvine, where he also chaired of the Sociology Department and co-directed the Center for Organizational Research.
 Prior to his appointment at Irvine, he was professor of sociology, law, communication, and psychology at the University of Arizona.

 Morrill works at the intersection of law and society, organizational sociology, sociology of youth and culture, and social movements.
 He primarily uses qualitative fieldwork (ethnography and in-depth interviews) in his empirical research, augmented by surveys, social network analysis, and experimental and story-based methods.
 His research addresses questions of social conflict, rights mobilization, and social control in a variety of organizational contexts, including schools, private corporations, and community agencies.
 He also studies social movements and institutional change, particularly with respect to the creation of new socio-legal environments and organizational forms.

 His books include: Youth Conflict: Trust and Control in a High Poverty School, co-authored with Michael Musheno (University of Chicago Press; forthcoming); Together Alone: Personal Relationships in Public Places, co-edited with David Snow and Cindy White (University of California Press); and The Executive Way: Conflict Management in Corporations (University of Chicago Press).
 His articles have appeared in: American Anthropologist, American Journal of Sociology, Academy of Management Journal, Administrative Science Quarterly, Law & Social Inquiry, Law & Society Review, Social Problems, University of Chicago Legal Forum, and many other journals and edited volumes.